HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 Topics in European history to be determined by the interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 HIST 394.
-Topics in Asian, African, or Latin American History (4E)
+Topics in Asian and African History (4E)

-Topics in Asian, African, or Latin American history to be determined by the interest of students and instructors.
+Topics in Asian or African history to be determined by the interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 The development of Western historical thinking, with particular emphasis on the most significant speculative philosophies of history and the methodology of the historical discipline.
 An important goal of the course is a study of the relationship of history to other academic disciplines as tools for understanding the nature of human and social reality.